+For each measurement interval openUTM creates a file with the following name:

+'''

+filebase/KDCMON/nnnn.pid

+'''

-- X Unix and Linux systems - for each measurement interval openUTM creates a file with the following name: - X filebase/KDCMON/nnnn.pid - where nnnn is the sequential number of the measurement interval, starting with 0001 after the application has been started, and where pid is the process ID of the utmlog process - belonging to the current application run. - W Windows systems - w openUTM generates a file with the fixed name filebase\KDCMON\0001. - This file remains open from the first KDCDIAG KDCMON=ON command until the end of the application run.
-You can copy this file after you have entered the KDCDIAG KDCMON=OFF command. - W Note that the file is empty again after the next KDCDIAG KDCMON=ON command or after the next application start.
+where nnnn is the sequential number of the measurement interval, starting with 0001 after the application has been started, and where pid is the process ID of the utmlog process belonging to the current application run.

+openUTM generates a file with the fixed name filebase\KDCMON\0001.

+This file remains open from the first KDCDIAG KDCMON=ON command until the end of the application run.
+You can copy this file after you have entered the KDCDIAG KDCMON=OFF command.

+Note that the file is empty again after the next KDCDIAG KDCMON=ON command or after the next application start.